-The best low-maintenance outdoor plants and flowers for your yard or garden!
+The best low-maintenance outdoor plants, hanging plants and flowers for your yard or garden!

 Everyone experiments with growing their own plants at some point or another.
 It’s what separates the green thumbs from the regular thumbs.
 But what happens when you try to keep some plants alive and realize that you need some help figuring out how to garden?
 You might feel stressed about finding a gardening class or talking with people until you find an expert, but, you don’t need to do any of that.

 Instead of worrying, consider growing some low maintenance plants.
 These plants are available for both indoors and outdoors, although they’re popular as outdoor plants.
 They’re a reliable source of greenery for nearly everyone.